djecodes/linkpage/README.md

 ![ColorPalette](https://user-images.githubusercontent.com/90986300/175407363-8ad90861-ad54-43ae-9ea9-0ffcbbd9c713.png)

 ## What's next to improve this project?
-- Adding media queries to fit the screen of tablet devices (~560px and up.)
+- Adding media queries to fit the screen of tablet devices (~960px and lower.)
 - Adding a 3 second transistion effect to the card for a smoother experience.